 - Potato dauphinoise By: River Cottage Veg Every Day!

-- Hugh's lamb, potatoes and mushrooms By: Hugh's 3 Good Things
+- Hugh's potatoes, mushrooms and curry By: Hugh's Three Good Things

 - Lamb & Squash Curry By: HughFW